How to Extract Data from Excel to Word (4 Ways)

 Soon after you will get the extracted data in the Word file.

-Read More: How to Extract Specific Data from a Cell in Excel (3 Examples)
+Read More: How to Export Data from Excel to Word

 2. Insert Excel Object to Extract Data from Excel to Word

-Here, we’ll use the Object command in the Word app to extract data from Excel.
+Here, we’ll use the Object command in Word to extract data from Excel.

 Steps: